Rishabhbrain/ChanakyaLegalLanding/README.md

-# ChanakyaLegalLanding
+# LegalRiddle-Landing
-Landing page for Chanakya legal.
-Indian Law firm established 100+ years ago.
+Landing page template for a law firm.